-On the south side of St. Augustine National Cemetery in Florida, there are three squat pyramids and a single taller obelisk.
+On the south side of Florida’s St. Augustine National Cemetery, three squat pyramids and a single taller obelisk rise from the ground above the other nearby markers and headstones.
 The Dade Pyramids and Monument, as they are known, mark the resting place of the U.S. soldiers who died in the opening engagement of the Second Seminole War (1835-42).
-The memorial honors lives lost while also serving as a grim reminder of the brutal conflict that erupted when the Federal government tried to evict the Seminole people from their tribal lands in central Florida.
+The memorial honors lives lost while also serving as a grim reminder of the brutal conflict that erupted when the Federal government tried to evict the Seminole people from their tribal lands in Florida.

-In 1832, the United States negotiated a treaty signed by only some Seminole chiefs that gave the Seminoles three years to relocate to territory set aside for Native use west of the Mississippi River.
+In 1832, the United States negotiated the Treaty of Payne’s Landing signed by only some Seminole chiefs that gave the Seminoles three years to relocate to territory set aside for Native use west of the Mississippi River.
 Seminole leaders afterwards repudiated the agreement.
 In 1835, as the treaty deadline approached, both sides braced for battle.
 A Native leader named Osceola assembled approximately 1,000 warriors to resist any effort by U.S. troops to remove the Seminole.

 In late December 1835, Maj.
 Francis Dade received orders to reinforce Fort King (near present-day Ocala), with the 107 regulars under his command.
 As the column neared the fort on December 28, Dade, who had been anticipating an ambush for days, grew lax and recalled his scouts.
 His decision proved fatal.

-In a pine barren near present-day Bushnell, Florida, Seminole warriors attacked Dade’s troops from several sides.
+In a pine barren near present-day Bushnell, Florida, Seminole warriors led by another chief, Micanopy, attacked Dade’s troops from several sides.
 Dade and many of his fellow officers died in the first volley.
 Deprived of leadership, the remaining soldiers were unable to mount an effective defense.
 Only two or three men survived the ambush.
 It took the U.S. Army over two months to recover the bodies of the deceased and bury them on the battlefield.

 He intended to use the donations to construct three “suitable vaults” covered by “unostentatious monuments” for the deceased.
 The vaults were finished and the remains buried in a large ceremony held on August 15.
 Three five-foot tall pyramids stood above the vaults.
 The pyramids were made of coquina, a porous limestone rock composed of seashell fragments native to the area.
 A smooth layer of stucco painted white coated their exterior.

 The estimated 165 persons interred in the vaults included not just the members of Dade’s company but other casualties from the war as well.
 Worth reported that the vaults and pyramids cost just $41.81, leaving him with $400 in unspent donations.
-He decided to use the leftover money to add an 18-foot obelisk made of coquina and marble at the burial site.
-Each side of the obelisk bears a different inscription.
+He decided to use the leftover money to add an 18-foot marble obelisk atop a granite base to the burial site.
 The north face reads, “Sacred to the memory of the Officers and Soldiers killed in battle and died in service during the Florida War.”

 In 1973, VA assumed responsibility for most of the Army’s national cemeteries, including St. Augustine.
 By then, Florida’s subtropical climate had worn away the stucco exterior of the three Dade Pyramids.
 VA chose to maintain the pyramids in the condition they were received, meaning without the whitewashed stucco.
 While the Dade Battlefield Historic State Park draws a crowd to its annual reenactment of the battle, VA performs the somber task of ensuring that the first and oldest memorialization of the U.S. soldiers who died in the Second Seminole War is properly preserved.